yzmar4real/networkmonitoring/README.md

 ## Overview

-Python Code that allows Network Engineers to run through their existing infrastructure running IOS Software using discovery commands to establish a baseline of the infrastructure state with saved CSV files to show physical connectivity, mac-addresses, etc.
+Python Code that allows Network Engineers to enhance monitoring capability by targeting specific triggers within the network infrastructure.

 ## Use Case Description

-This use case is particularly helpful in validating network documentation as well as for Engineers who have joined new networks without any basline documentation as a reference.
-PYATS's modular methods with parsing makes it incredibly easy to target specific datasets and document within CSV format.
+This use case is particularly helpful in validating network observability & assurance by utilizing defined triggers.
+PYATS's modular methods with parsing makes it incredibly easy to extract the specific information required.
+(In this case route presence within the table).

 **Python**

-The script is written in python using PYATS to interact with the active devices, a definite set of commands based on experience as well as CSV files to store the outcomes.
+The script is written in python using PYATS to interact with the active devices, a GENIE model API to extract the state of a route within the routing table, and store the results in a json file.

-**Output**: The results of the commands are stored in individual CSV files.
-You can also find the raw configuration outputs as well as the exception errors stored in individual text files that would be created after each run.
+**Output**: The results of the state is stored in a json file.
+This can also be enhanced to execute follow up actions such as shutdown an interface, etc.

 ## Contacts
 *Oluyemi Oshunkoya (yemi_o@outlook.com)